 The loans are secured by the pledge of a portion of the Participant's right, title and value of the Participant's vested account balance under the Plan as determined immediately after the loans are made.
 The minimum loan amount is \$500.
 Loans may be repaid over a period of up to five years and are subject to a \$50 origination fee.
-Interest rates are fixed at the prime rate listed in The Wall Street Journal for the first of each month in which the loan is requested plus one percent.
-Loan transactions are treated as a transfer to (from) the investment fund from (to) notes receivable from participants.
+Interest rates for loans originated from the Plan are fixed at the prime rate listed in The Wall Street Journal for the first of each month in which the loan is requested plus 1%.
+Loan transactions are treated as a transfer to (from) the investment fund from (to) notes receivable from Participants.